Congratulations and welcome to Trevs – we can’t wait to meet you!

 First of all, take look at the www.dur.ac.uk/international/newstudents where you can find most of the information you need.

-Secondly, it is recommended to arrive a few days before Freshers’ Induction Week begins (1-8th October) to give you some time to settle in before all the UK students arrive on Sunday.
-During International Students’ Welcome Week (27-30th of September) you can manage things such as bank accounts, Visa check, and get to know your fellow international friends.
+Secondly, it is recommended to arrive a few days before Freshers’ Induction Week begins (late September / early October) to give you some time to settle in before all the UK students arrive on the Sunday.
+During International Students’ Welcome Week (a few days before the induction week) you can manage things such as bank accounts, Visa check, and get to know your fellow international friends.
 We have an amazing week planned for you! ☺

 Have you done the following?

 - Returned by courier all the forms and photographs to Trevelyan College including:

 - ‘Early Arrivals’ form for accommodation and meals in College and, if appropriate,

 - Ordered a bedding pack from College which will be in your room on arrival

 - Followed the online enrolment procedure and uploaded a digital photograph (otherwise it will be taken during first week)

 - Booked at International Student Welcome Service at https://www.dur.ac.uk/international/newstudents/airport_trainstation_welcomeservice/durham_autumn/ (Optional, deadline is September 22th!)